 You can make money busking as a singer, musician, juggler, acrobat or general clown.
-Even being a ‘statue’ is a form of busking, so if you’re good at standing still with a load of paint all over you, you can make money!
+Even being a ‘statue’ is a form of busking, so if you’re good at standing still with paint all over you, you can make money!

 If you’re a natural performer, busking is a fantastic way to get paid to practice and possibly even be ‘spotted’ while you perform.

 Buskers are normally found in any public or licensed place, and there are a lot of busking competitions, festivals and events that support the industry.
 Check out busker central for events.
-They have a calendar of busker festivals here as does Vocalist website here.
-You can even take a course in busking with the School of Busking (hey, there’s another money-making idea – once you get good at busking, teach it!)
+They have a calendar of busker festivals here as does Vocalist.
+You can even take a course in busking with the School of Busking.

 Busking is generally regulated by local councils – particularly in large cities that are popular tourist destinations – or by managers of privately-owned venues such as shopping centres, castles and the London Underground.

-If you’re actually hoping to make a decent bit of pocket money from this, then you need to think carefully.
-You will need to have a talent in entertaining – whether that’s juggling and riding a unicycle simultaneously, or playing the violin to a decent level – and you should be confident about being able to bring in a crowd.
+If you’re actually hoping to make money busking, then you need to think carefully.
+You’ll need to have a talent in entertaining – whether that’s juggling and riding a unicycle simultaneously, or playing the violin to a decent level – and you should be confident about being able to bring in a crowd.

 Check out the competition – go and watch other buskers doing their thing.
 See what works and what doesn’t work.
 Does it help to have amplification if you’re doing music?
 How do they manage to get a crowd around them if they’re performers?